-- The use is for your employer's convenience. - The use is required as a condition of your employment.
+• The use is for your employer's convenience.

+• The use is required as a condition of your employment.

-"As a condition of your employment" means the use of the property is necessary for you to properly perform your work.
+The use of property as a condition of your employment means that it is necessary for you to properly perform your work.
 Whether the use of the property is required for this purpose depends on all the facts and circumstances.
 Your employer does not have to tell you specifically to use the property.
 Nor is a statement by your employer to that effect sufficient.